rmsrosa/rode_convergence_euler/docs/src/examples/03-sin_gBm_linearhomogeneous.md

 # Homogenous linear RODE with the sine of a Geometric Brownian motion coefficient

 This time we take, as the coefficient of a homogeneous linear equation, the sine of a Geometric Brownian motion process.
-This is a multiplicative noise, so the classical theory yields a strong order 1/2 convergence for the Euler method, but our results show the strong convergence is actually of order 1, which is, in fact, achieved in the simulations that follow.
+This is a multiplicative noise.

 ## The equation